qmeng222/react-app/ReadMe.md

    - Manage state changes:
      - using **_state hooks_** in the format **_[variable, updater_function]_**
      - Note: each component instance maintains its own state (independent of each other)
-   - Passing input to components via props:
+   - Pass data to components via props (making component reusable):
-   - Debugging React apps:
+   - Debug React apps:

 ## Resources